kevinmatthes/git-aliases-f18/README.md

 right-hand side, there is a short description about what this alias command is supposed to do.
 The writing of a line indicates that the respective alias was configured successfully.

-Despite the actual functionality, this project also demonstrates the following features of Fortran 2018:

-* documentation of Fortran projects with Doxygen
-* Fortran's automatic memory management
-* Fortran's module system, including submodules
-* string concatenation in subroutine calls
-* subroutine definition
-* synchronous invocation of external applications from a Fortran program

 ## Build